bartaxyz/xyz-ui/docs/introduction/GettingStarted.md

 defineCustomElements(window);
 ```

-This examples and text was taken from [Stencil Docs - Angular](https://stenciljs.com/docs/angular) and slightly edited to fit XYZ UI context.
+Examples and text were taken from [Stencil Docs - Angular](https://stenciljs.com/docs/angular) and slightly edited to fit XYZ UI context.